Starting In Business

 It’s your business and your ideas but we can help you with much of the content of your business plan.

 Many people assume that everyone who has their own ‘business’ runs a ‘company’.
 However, the two words do not mean the same thing.
-There are actually four common forms of business structure:
+There

 Which approach is right for you will depend on a number of factors.
 These include your cashflow projections, your longer term plans for the business, whether or not you need the protection of limited liability, your willingness to comply with legal and administrative obligations and the nature of any investment you are seeking.